twins4ashley/startup/notes.md

   - next border, properties like color, thickness, and line style
   - final box is margin, considered external to actual styling of box and therefore only represents whitespace
   - by default width and height element defined by width and height content box, change _box-sizing_ CSS property from default value _content-box_ to _border-box_ order redefine width and height to also include padding and border (makes easier style elements when visual size matches actual size)
+**CSS Selectors**
+- descendant - list of descendants - _body section_ - any section descendant of a body
+- child - list of direct children - _section > p_ - any p that direct child of a section
+- general sibling - list of siblings - _div ~ p_ - any p has div sibling
+- adjacent sibling - list of adjacent sibling - _div + p_ - any p has adjacent div sibling
+- class selector supply class name prefixed with period or combine element name and class selector
+- ID selector, all IDs should be unique within HTML document so select targets specific element, use by prefix ID with hash symbol (#)
+- attribute selectors allow select elements based upon attributes, a[href ] or more specific a[ href="./fish.png] or support wildcards specific text p[ href*="https://"]
+- pseduo selector which select based on positional relationships, mouse interactions, hyperlink visitation states, and attributes
+**CSS Declarations**
+- background-color	color	red	Fill the background color
+- border	color width style	#fad solid medium	Sets the border using shorthand where any or all of the values may be provided
+- border-radius	unit	50%	The size of the border radius
+- box-shadow	x-offset y-offset blu-radius color	2px 2px 2px gray	Creates a shadow
+- columns	number	3	Number of textual columns
+- column-rule	color width style	solid thin black	Sets the border used between columns using border shorthand
+- color	color	rgb(128, 0, 0)	Sets the text color
+- cursor	type	grab	Sets the cursor to display when hovering over the element
+- display	type	none	Defines how to display the element and its children
+- filter	filter-function	grayscale(30%)	Applies a visual filter
+- float	direction	right	Places the element to the left or right in the flow
+- flex			Flex layout.
+Used for responsive design
+- font	family size style	Arial 1.2em bold	Defines the text font using shorthand
+- grid			Grid layout.
+Used for responsive design
+- height	unit	.25em	Sets the height of the box
+- margin	unit	5px 5px 0 0	Sets the margin spacing
+- max-[ width/height]	unit	20%	Restricts the width or height to no more than the unit
+- min-[ width/height]	unit	10vh	Restricts the width or height to no less than the unit
+- opacity	number	.9	Sets how opaque the element is
+- overflow	[ visible/hidden/scroll/auto]	scroll	Defines what happens when the content does not fix in its box
+- position	[ static/relative/absolute/sticky]	absolute	Defines how the element is positioned in the document
+- padding	unit	1em 2em	Sets the padding spacing
+- left	unit	10rem	The horizontal value of a positioned element
+- text-align	[ start/end/center/justify]	end	Defines how the text is aligned in the element
+- top	unit	50px	The vertical value of a positioned element
+- transform	transform-function	rotate(0.5turn)	Applies a transformation to the element
+- width	unit	25vmin	Sets the width of the box
+- z-index	number	100	Controls the positioning of the element on the z axis
+- units
+  - px	The number of pixels
+  - pt	The number of points (1/72 of an inch)
+  - in	The number of inches
+  - cm	The number of centimeters
+  - %	A percentage of the parent element
+  - em	A multiplier of the width of the letter m in the parent's font
+  - rem	A multiplier of the width of the letter m in the root's font
+  - ex	A multiplier of the height of the element's font
+  - vw	A percentage of the viewport's width
+  - vh	A percentage of the viewport's height
+  - vmin	A percentage of the viewport's smaller dimension
+  - vmax	A percentage of the viewport's larger dimension
+- color: keyword, RGB hex, RGB function, HSL
 **CSS Frameworks**
 - Tailwind - uses smaller definitions applied specifically to individual HTML elements, moves much of the CSS representation out of CSS file and directly into HTML
 - can integrate Bootstrap into web applications simply by referencing Bootstrap CSS files from their content delivery network (CDN), then add the HTML link elements to your element like this...